Jahleel Addae

-Jahleel Addae (born January 24, 1990) is an American football safety who is a free agent.
-He played college football for Central Michigan University where he was a captain and three-time All Mid-American Conference player.
-He was signed by the Chargers as an undrafted free agent in 2013.
+Jahleel Javon Kweku Addae (born January 24, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for Central Michigan Chippewas, serving as a captain and thrice earning all-Mid-American Conference honors.
+He was signed by the San Diego Chargers as an undrafted free agent in 2013.

 College career

 Coming out of Riverview High School, Addae only received three scholarship offers from West Virginia, Iowa State, and Central Michigan.

 Addae committed to the Central Michigan Chippewas as a running back.
 He converted to wide receiver then to defensive back after a coaching change.
 Addae was named Third-team All-MAC in 2010, First-team in 2011, and Second-team in 2012.
 Addae finished his career at Central Michigan with 302 tackles, eight interceptions, and three forced fumbles.

 Professional career

+Pre-draft

 On December 17, 2012, it was announced that Addae had accepted an invitation to play in the 2013 East–West Shrine Game.
-On January 19, 2013, Addae recorded two solo tackles and helped Leeman Bennett's West team defeat the East 28-13.
+On January 19, 2013, Addae recorded two solo tackles and helped Leeman Bennett's West team defeat the East 28–13.
 Unfortunately, Addae was not one of the 60 collegiate defensive backs to receive an invitation to attend the NFL Scouting Combine in Indianapolis, Indiana.
 On March 11, 2013, he attended Central Michigan's annual pro day and was able to meet multiple team representatives and scouts from 26 NFL teams as his teammate Eric Fisher was a top ten draft pick.
 He completed all of the combine and positional drills and had an average performance.
 During the draft process, he had private workouts and meetings with the Oakland Raiders and San Francisco 49ers.
 At the conclusion of the pre-draft process, Addae was projected to be a seventh round pick or priority undrafted free agent.
 He was ranked the 20th best strong safety in the draft by NFLDraftScout.com.